 Treatment of postpartum depression in men and women is similar.
 Both mothers and fathers with this condition have been found to greatly benefit from being educated about the illness, as well as from the support of other parents who have been in this position.

 Psychotherapy ("talk therapy") involves working with a trained therapist to determine methods to solve problems and cope with all forms of depression, including postpartum depression.
 It can be a powerful intervention and may produce, positive biochemical changes in the brain.
 This is a particularly important alternative to treatment with medication in women who are breastfeeding.
 In general, these therapies take weeks to months to complete.
-More intense psychotherapy may be needed for longer when treating very severe depression or other psychiatric symptoms.
+More intense counseling may be needed for longer when treating very severe depression or other psychiatric symptoms.

 Interpersonal therapy (IPT): This helps to alleviate depressive symptoms and helps the person with PPD develop more effective skills for coping with social and interpersonal relationships.
 IPT employs two strategies to achieve these goals.